AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/replace-pages.md

                 // Create parameters for the job
                 ReplacePagesParams replacePagesParams = ReplacePagesParams.replacePagesParamsBuilder(baseAsset)
                         .addPagesForReplace(asset1, pageRanges, 1) // Add the first asset as input to the params, along with its page ranges and base page
-                        .addPagesForReplace(asset2, 3) // Add the first asset as input to the params, along with its page ranges
+                        .addPagesForReplace(asset2, 3) // Add the second asset as input to the params, along with base page .build();
-                        .build();

                 // Creates a new job instance